remidinishanth/Python_snippets/basics/memory_management.md

+Nina Zakharenko - Memory Management in Python - The Basics - PyCon 2016
 source: https://www.slideshare.net/nnja/memory-management-in-python-the-basics

 The following information is for CPython implementation of Python, you can check the implementation of python as follows